 The Kozmetsky Center will continue to offer the Council on Foreign Relations (CFR) conference call series.
 Please click here for the list of Fall 2019 conference calls.

-Please check our website [https://www.stedwards.edu/academics/centers-institutes/kozmetsky-center-excellence] for additional details on these events, and other activities supported by the Kozmetsky Center throughout the Spring 2019 semester.
-We will be posting additional information (including speaker profiles and scheduled panel times) on the April sessions sponsored in cooperation with the International Political Sciences Association and other partners later in the semester.
-Please contact Joseph Sadek, Executive Assistant to the Director of the Kozmetsky Center [Tel: (512) 233-1678 Email: email@example.com] should you have any additional questions regarding our events and programs.
+Please check our website [https://www.stedwards.edu/kozmetsky-center-excellence] for additional details on these events, and other activities supported by the Kozmetsky Center throughout Fall 2019.
+Kozmetsky Center events are free and open to the community.
+Please contact Joseph Sadek, Executive Assistant (email@example.com) or (512-233-1678) in the Kozmetsky Center, Main Building G-11 should you have questions regarding our events and programs.